 Fee Simple Absolute

 Fee simple absolute, or fee simple for short, is an estate in land.
 It is the highest form of real estate ownership that is recognized by law, in which the owner can enjoy the property to its fullest extent and is only limited by government powers.
 Fee simple absolute is the greatest interest in a parcel of land that one can possibly own.
-The fee simple estate has unlimited duration and can be passed on to heirs.
+The fee simple estate has an unlimited duration and can be passed on to heirs.

 Fee Simple Defeasible

 A defeasible estate is created when a condition is added on a fee simple estate.
 If the condition is met, the estate may be lost.
-The estate then goes to the original owner, his or her heirs or a third party depending on the deed.
+The estate then goes to the original owner, his or her heirs, or a third party, depending on the deed.